SELF-Technology/self-chain-public/docs/roadmap/beta-web-app.md

 <details>
 <summary><h2>Personalised Recommendations</h2></summary>

 “I’m in [insert city] for a few days.
-Any tips for co-working spaces that aligns with my preferences?”
+Any tips for coworking spaces that aligns with my preferences?”

 “I don’t know what to do today... any tips?
 I don’t want to do the usual things... surprise me with some unusual ideas for activities under $100 in total.”